The best farmers market in London, Ontario

-In Yorkshire for example we had the chance to visit many market towns to enjoy the range of items available.
-In Mexico we had to visit the Lucas Galvez Market in Merida which is simply enormous.
-Many markets in Ireland are seasonal but we did get a chance to visit the Limerick Market which is a great treat for interesting breads and authentic foods.
+In Yorkshire, for example, we had the chance to visit many market towns to enjoy the range of items available.
+In Mexico, we had to visit the Lucas Galvez Market in Merida which is simply enormous.
+Many markets in Ireland are seasonal but we did get a chance to visit the Limerick Market which is a great treat for interesting bread and authentic foods.

 But I have to say one of my favourite markets is the Farmers & Artisans Market in London, Ontario.
 The Market was started around 7 years ago by Dave Cook (@culinarytramp) who began with the Fire Roasted Coffee company.
 The market has grown in leaps and bounds and is a brilliant showcase for Ontario grown produce, gourmet produced Ontario foods and home to amazing artisans on the upper level.

-On the 2nd floor you have a great selection of over 40 full-time vendors and a rotating roster of weekly vendors selling everything from unique handcrafted home decor pieces to whimsical socks.
-There are jewellers, locally handcrafted artwork, collectibles and a few fine food take out spaces and the Fire Roasted Coffee Company serving a huge variety of coffees and teas.
+On the 2nd floor, you have a great selection of over 40 full-time vendors and a rotating roster of weekly vendors selling everything from unique handcrafted home decor pieces to whimsical socks.
+There are jewellers, locally handcrafted artwork, collectables and a few fine food take out spaces and the Fire Roasted Coffee Company serving a huge variety of coffees and teas.

 Mission Statement of the Farmers and Artisans Market